katzmr/docker-elk-stack/README.md

 - Elasticsearch: https://localhost:9200
 - Kibana: https://localhost:5601
-> ⚠️ Note: Since the certificates are self-signed, your browser may show a security warning when accessing Kibana.
+> ⚠️ Since the certificates are self-signed, your browser may show a security warning when accessing Kibana.
 You can safely proceed after confirming the exception.

 ## 🧩 Environment Variables Overview (.env)
 | Variable             | Description                 | Default                      |